jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ### Allow the pages to be accessed even if there's not a current user
 - have a SignIn form component that promps the user to sign in
+- the way im currently doing it has a looooooooot of repeated code, it works but it needs to be optimized

 ### navbar
 1. ~~Create boilerplate navbar~~